sethfoxen/TeleQ/README.md

 ```sh
 python bot.py
 ```
+Add your created bot to your channel/group/supergroup, and allow it to manage messages.
+It doesn't need any other permissions.

 ### Sending Messages to the Bot
 - Send any message (text, image, video, etc.) to the bot in a private chat.